amal-almazrua/insight_sdk/README.md

 We are currently preparing a stable SDK for release and updating the repository with more examples and instructions.
 Please check out the [insight-beta-release branch](https://github.com/Emotiv/insight_sdk/tree/Insight-beta-release) for latest changes.

 At the moment we have:
-* Insight SDK for Win32, Mac, Android
+* Insight SDK for Win32, Mac, Android, iOS
 * EmoComposer for Win32, Mac

 Coming soon:
-* Insight SDK for iOS
 * Insight SDK for Ubuntu
 * Insight SDK for Win64